ray-project/ray/doc/source/rllib/rllib-concepts.rst

         @staticmethod
         @override(Trainer)
-        def training_iteration(workers, config, **kwargs):
+        def training_step(workers, config, **kwargs):
             ...

-Besides some boilerplate for defining the PPO configuration and some warnings, the most important method to take note of is the ``training_iteration``.
+Besides some boilerplate for defining the PPO configuration and some warnings, the most important method to take note of is the ``training_step``.

 The trainer's `training iteration method <core-concepts.html#training-iteration-method>`__ defines the distributed training workflow.
 Depending on the ``simple_optimizer`` trainer config,